blurk/blurk/README.md

 ### Hello 👋

-My name is Sinh and I do Front-end Web.
+My name is Sinh.
+I'm enjoy and comfortable work with the Front-end Web.

 ### What I've worked with?